2.0. Notebooks

 Using notebooks in the early stages of development offers many advantages; however, they are not well-suited for production environments due to several limitations:

-- Lack of Integration: Notebooks often do not integrate seamlessly with tools commonly used in the Python software development ecosystem, such as testing frameworks (pytest), linting tools (ruff), and package managers (poetry).
+- Lack of Integration: Notebooks often do not integrate seamlessly with tools commonly used in the Python software development ecosystem, such as testing frameworks (pytest), linting tools (ruff), and package managers (uv).

 - Mixed Content: The intermingling of code, output, and narrative in a single document can complicate version control and maintenance, especially with complex projects.